 How much does therapy with Optum cost?

 Most people with insurance plans that administer mental health benefits through Optum will either fully cover therapy, or clients will have to pay a small copay amount.
-For most clients, the average cost of therapy is $4 – $71 per session, after the deductible has been met.
-For those who haven’t met their deductible yet, or for whose plan does not cover therapy, the typical range of cost is $80 – $200 per therapy session.
+For most clients, the average cost of therapy is $4 to $71 per session, after the deductible has been met.
+For those who haven’t met their deductible yet, or for whose plan does not cover therapy, the typical range of cost is $80 to $200 per therapy session.

 However, these are average ranges.
 The cost of therapy will depend on your plan’s specific coverage.
 You should always confirm your out-of-pocket costs before your appointment.